 Feel like Your SAFe Journey is Losing Steam?

 If you’re far down the SAFe road and feel like you’ve lost your way, don’t worry: you can still find your bearings and reach your destination.
-You’ve made some fantastic strides to scale Agile across the organization and Flow Metrics can help you build on that progress and make sure you’re rewarded for all that effort.
+You’ve made some fantastic strides to scale Agile across the organization and SAFe Flow Metrics can help you build on that progress and make sure you’re rewarded for all that effort.
 The focus on flow can inspire and enthuse your teams as the goal of SAFe becomes crystal clear: delivering more value for the business with happier, less stressed teams.

 - How to define specific metrics within each domain for measuring teams, ARTs, Solution Trains and entire SAFe Portfolios